-is added to the local GDP annually through port activities such as shipping and cruises44 Deepwater Horizon spill is estimated to be up to \$8.7 billion, and resulted in up to 22,000 job losses.46 Sport fishing experienced a significant decline after the Exxon Valdez oil spill, resulting in losses up to USD\$31 million.47 In addition to providing compensation to those whose livelihoods are directly impacted by a spill, the replacement of oil-damaged property would be another cost added to the final bill.
+is added to the local GDP annually through port activities such as shipping and cruises44 Economic losses are well documented following oil spills in other regions.
+For example, the economic impact of the BP Deepwater Horizon spill is estimated to be up to \$8.7 billion, and resulted in up to 22,000 job losses.46 Sport fishing experienced a significant decline after the Exxon Valdez oil spill, resulting in losses up to USD\$31 million.47 In addition to providing compensation to those whose livelihoods are directly impacted by a spill, the replacement of oil-damaged property would be another cost added to the final bill.